Reachability is in DynFO: Acknowledgements

 \section{Acknowledgements}

-We would like to thank William Hesse for stimulating and illuminating discussions.
-We are grateful to the anonymous referee who brought \cite{FrandsenF09} to our attention.
-Further we thank Nils Vortmeier for proofreading.
+\progress{60} We thank William Hesse for stimulating and illuminating discussions.
+We are grateful to an anonymous reviewer for pointing us to the dynamic algorithm for maintaining rank by Frandsen and Frandsen \cite{FrandsenF09}.
+This simplified the presentation enormously.
+Further we thank Nils Vortmeier for many very helpful comments on drafts of this article.
 The first and the third authors were partially funded by a grant from Infosys Foundation.
-The second author is supported by the Singapore National Research Foundation under NRF RF Award No. NRF-NRFF2013-13.
-The last two authors acknowledge the financial support by DFG grant \mbox{SCHW 678/6-1}.
+The last two authors acknowledge the financial support by DFG grant \mbox{SCHW 678/6-1}